 In today's episode we discuss the 1921 Anglo-Irish Treaty, including the many controversial decisions made by DeValera during the Truce, the struggle Prime Minister David Lloyd George, Michael Collins, and Arthur Griffith faced from internal and external stakeholders during the negotiations, and the tragic fracture that occurred within the Irish people after the Dail approved … Continue reading Episode 17-the 1921 Anglo-Irish Treaty

-The RICs, Auxiliaries, and the Black and Tans
+The Royal Irish Constabulary (RIC), Auxiliaries, and the Black and Tans During the Irish War of Independence

 During our podcast episodes on the Irish War for Independence, we focus on the IRA’s tactics and perspective.
-Today, we’ll be focusing on the British response and the different military and law enforcement groups they employed against the IRA and the Dail.
-England and the Home Rule Bill Up until 1916, the British government’s approach … Continue reading The RICs, Auxiliaries, and the Black and Tans
+Today, we’ll be focusing on the British response and the different military and law enforcement groups, such as the Royal Irish Constabulary (RIC), Auxiliaries, and the Black and Tans, they employed against the IRA and the Dail. … Continue reading The Royal Irish Constabulary (RIC), Auxiliaries, and the Black and Tans During the Irish War of Independence

 Episode 12-Hunger Strikes During the Irish War of Independence